zalyoung/gitlab-handbook/content/handbook/legal/acceptable-use-policy.md

     - To publish content you authored that was created in part with our AI-powered services, unless you:
       - Attribute the content to your name or organization.
       - AI's role in your content is disclosed in a reasonably clear and conspicuous manner.
-      - Ensure that the content is unlikely to offend others.
     - In any of the following fields:
       - Medical applications.
       - Provision of legal or financial services.